-Good seamanship calls for the fairways, which extend from the northernmost harbour limit near Prince Consort buoy to the Folly Inn and beyond, to be navigated with caution and due regard to other vessels.
-In particular, all vessels are required to keep to the starboard side of the fairway when practicable.
-However, large commercial vessels can often only navigate in the centre of the fairway and smaller vessels must not impede their passage.
+Good seamanship calls for the Fairways, which extend from the northernmost harbour limit near Prince Consort buoy down south to the Folly Inn and beyond, to be navigated with caution and due regard to other vessels.
+In particular, all vessels are required to keep to the starboard side of the Fairway when practicable.
+However, large commercial vessels can often only navigate in the centre of the Fairway and smaller vessels must not impede their passage.

 Diagram of Cowes Harbour Fairways.

-Be prepared for large vehicle ferries entering the harbour turning across the fairway when approaching East Cowes, and for fast passenger ferries crossing the traffic lane when departing from Cowes Town Quay.
+Be prepared for large Red Funnel vehicle ferries and Red Funnel freight ferries entering the harbour and turning across the Fairway when approaching East Cowes, and for fast passenger ferries crossing the traffic lane when departing from Cowes Town Quay.

 Sound signals for manoeuvring may help to clarify your intentions.
 Do not overtake other vessels unless you can do so without exceeding the 6 knot speed limit and beware of passing too close; it may be safer to remain astern rather than sit abreast of another vessel whilst overtaking slowly.Photo: Cowes Inner Fairway.
 Credit: Monika Olek at Olek Creations